node-prism/grove/README.md

   // Number of concurrent queue workers.
   concurrency: 1,

-  // When a worker becomes free, it will wait `delay` ms before processing the next job.
+  // Once a worker becomes available, it will wait delay ms before processing the next job.
   delay: 0,

-  // Once started, a task will fail if it does not resolve within `timeout` ms.
+  // After it is initiated, a task will fail if it does not resolve within timeout ms.
   timeout: 0,

-  // Groups allow for scoped queues based on a key, e.g. a recipient address.
+  // Groups enable scoped queues based on a key, such as a recipient's address.
-  // We may, for example, want to limit the number of emails we send to a given
+  // This can be useful, for instance, if we want to restrict the number of emails we send to a particular
-  // recipient in a given time period.
+  // recipient during a specific time period.
   //
   // By default, a group will inherit the queue's config above, but you can
   // override that config here.